 Also known as a phonograph record, the first vinyl ever created was by American inventor Emile Berliner in the 1890s.
-By 1895 record players were released to the masses, but soon became dominated by the rise of radio.
-Though record players still sold well in the 30s and 40s, it wasn’t until the 60s and 70s that the golden age of records reached its peak.
+By 1895, record players were released to the masses, but soon became dominated by the rise of radio.
+Though record players still sold well in the ’30s and ’40s, it wasn’t until the ’60s and ’70s that the golden age of records reached its peak.
 The first cassette was released in 1962 and gave vinyl some stiff competition.
 Because cassettes were more portable and able to rewind, fast forward, pause, play, and stop at the touch of a button, consumers latched onto the new technology.
 In 1974, the development of the Compact Disc (CD) began, which nearly drained the vinyl market in 1988.
-From 1988-1991, there was a continued decline in vinyl sales, with only collectors and audiophiles remaining loyal to the format.
+From 1988 to 1991, there was a continued decline in vinyl sales, with only collectors and audiophiles remaining loyal to the format.
 However, since then, records have made a huge comeback for a number of reasons with what is now called “The Vinyl Revival.”
-Today we recognize the positive impact vinyl not only had on our lives, but also on music itself.
+Today, we recognize the positive impact vinyl not only had on our lives but also on music itself.

 National Vinyl Record Day timeline

-While Thomas Edison is credited with inventing the phonograph, the earliest known sound recording device, the phonautograph, a device that recorded the elements of sound through lines traced on smoke-blackened paper or glass was invented by Édouard-Léon Scott de Martinville.
+While Thomas Edison is credited with inventing the phonograph, the earliest known sound recording device, the phonautograph (a device that records the elements of sound through lines traced on smoke-blackened paper or glass) is invented by Édouard-Léon Scott de Martinville.

 National Vinyl Record Day FAQs